 “As old conflicts continue and new ones erupt, displacing millions of people, we need smart, inspiring, engaging and inclusive ways of helping refugees and host communities, and we can all play a role,” UNCHR’s chief, Filippo Grandi, said in a statement.

 About 3,000 participants, including refugees, and 750 delegations were turning out.
 Refugees — those escaping war, persecution, or natural disasters — represent a portion of the 70.8 million people forcibly displaced last year.

-The World Bank was expected to pledge $2.2 billion matched by pledges of $3 billion in donations and in-kind contributions from nations.
-Some 100 businesses and 30 organizations were giving $250 million.
+The World Bank was expected to pledge US$2.2 billion matched by pledges of US$3 billion in donations and in-kind contributions from nations.
+Some 100 businesses and 30 organizations were giving US$250 million.

 Businesses philanthropies such as Ingka Group, Inter IKEA Group and IKEA Foundation, Vodafone Foundation and LEGO Foundation announced major donations.
 Ingka Group, Inter IKEA Group and IKEA Foundation pledged help for 2,500 refugees with job and language training at stores in 30 countries by 2022.